 We have come across an interesting recent finding from researchers in Austria.

 The researchers undertook a retrospective analysis of 49 patients with unresectable cancer of the pancreas who were treated with FOLFIRINOX.
 This included 24 females and 25 males.
-Although the overall median survival duration of women in this study was not found to be significantly different than the men (15 months vs. 12 months) the women’s progression-free survival, response rates and disease control rates were significantly improved over their male counterparts.
+Although the overall median survival duration of women in this study was not found to be significantly different than the men (15 months vs. 12 months) the women’s progression-free survival, response rates and disease control rates in pancreatic cancer were significantly improved over their male counterparts.
 This was a surprising finding.

 The demographics of the females appeared fairly well matched compared that of the males, although the women showed higher levels of CA 19-9, CEA, Ki-67 and mutated p53 cells.
 Also perhaps significantly, the women demonstrated more stage 3 tumors and many less stage 4 then the men.
 Finally, the authors point to the increased number of non-metastatic locally advanced tumors in the male patients versus the females (6 vs. 0) with the idea that these may have nullified the advantage conferred by women having a higher response rate.

-This is an intriguing result worthy of further inquiry.
+Still, this is an intriguing result worthy of further inquiry.

 Dale O’Brien, MD